thecosignstudio/process/_chapters/02-research-and-concept.md

 ## Concept
 ### Definition
 Concept is the visual and verbal summary of the research process.
-At this stage of the design process, you’re making a synthesis of everything that you have found about the project, the competition, goals, etc. The result of this stage a potential visual direction formed into a concept.
+At this stage of the design process, you’re making a synthesis of everything that you have found about the project, the competition, goals, etc. The result of this stage is a potential visual direction formed into a concept.

 ### What is the goal of making the concept for your project?
 The Research and Concept stages are closely related to each other.
 The concept helps clarify and order the information found during the research.
 Thanks to this, you can easily determine rough guidelines for the style and form of your project.
 As a result, it will save you time during the next stages of the design process.